solo-io/gloo/docs/content/installation/enterprise/_index.md

     readGatewaysFromAllNamespaces: true
 ```

-Then, refer to the file during installation to override default values in the Gloo Edge Helm chart.
+Then, refer to the file during installation to override default values in the Gloo Gateway Helm chart.

 ```shell
 helm install gloo glooe/gloo-ee --namespace gloo-system \